 separate ready queue for each processor.

-- Processor Affinity If a process migrates from one processor
+- Processor Affinity If a process migrates from one CPU

-and caches on the new processor have to become 'populated'.
+and it will take time for caches on the new CPU to become 'populated'.

 - Another factor is architectures with non-uniform memory access